Fork me on GitHub

 1. The developer describes the request

-• The request is written in natural language and explains the application's purpose, important features, and any specific requirements.
+• The request is written in natural language and explains the application's purpose, key features, and any specific requirements.

 • Semantic search checks indexed bindex.json data and ranks libraries that best match the request.